linhtran1003/E-Commerce_Analysis/README.md

 ### Product Performance by Year

+- main drivers to the sales as well as the dip - investigating the cause of the dip: region and marketing
+- product with lowest performance - contribute how much to the sale?

 ### Market Share by Region

 ### 📈 Marketing Channels Effectiveness

+- direct is the main driver of all sales about 70 to more than 80% contribution across 2 years, while all other methods are pale in comparison - which is unusual and suggests that marketing strategies are uneffective.
+However, it's important to double check with related team that the attribution is correct

 ### Product x Marketing Interaction